 If you’re looking to jump on the side hustle bandwagon and start making more money in your own way, you may be wondering what type of work you can do.

-There are literally hundreds of side hustle opportunities out there so how do you find out which one is right for you?
+There are literally hundreds of side hustle opportunities out there, so here’s how to find the right side hustle that fits you and your needs.

 Generate a List of Your Skills and Interests